zulip/zulip/docs/contributing/commit-discipline.md

 In Zulip, commit summaries have a two-part structure:

-1. A one or two word description of the part of the code base changed by the commit.
+1. A one or two word description of the part of the codebase changed by the commit.
 2. A short sentence summarizing your changes.